Unit 3: Advanced Topics & Disease Prevention¶

 This isn't because people are foolish.
 It's because hope is powerful, marketing is sophisticated, and critically evaluating scientific claims takes skills most people were never taught.
 (Including, honestly, most of us.)

-If this feels a bit unsettling, that's completely understandable.
-You're not doing it wrong; you're just seeing how the industry actually works.
+You're just seeing how the industry actually works.

-Okay, before we go any further into supplement specifics, let's establish one key idea.
+Before we go any further into supplement specifics, one key idea matters.
 (This might be the most important thing in this chapter.)

 Fundamentals deliver far more than supplements.
 It's not even close.